 Campus Emergency Response Team

-This semester ClubEM will begin the process of forming a campus emergency response team.
+This year, ClubEM will begin the process of forming a campus emergency response team.
 The motivation behind this project lies in a large FEMA grant that will allow Central Pennsylvania public safety organizations to proceed with numerous Community Emergency Response Team (CERT) classes.
-CERT is typically a three day, 18 hour course that is taught by a certified CERT instructor.
+CERT is an 18-hour course that is taught by a certified CERT instructor.
 The class covers the basics of fire suppression, hazardous material response, medical emergencies, and incident command.
 More information is available at http://www.fema.gov/community-emergency-response-teams – The Penn State Campus Emergency Response Team will be the first of its kind.
 ClubEM officers are still in the process of defining the team’s role on campus as the organization will target a more specific group (college students, faculty, and staff) than typical CERTs are comprised of.

 Community Emergency Exercise with Penn State and Centre County Emergency Services

 In the coming months, ClubEM will work alongside Penn State EMS and PSUOEM to develop a full scenario for the community’s emergency response network.
 Prior to the scenario, the club will participate in prerequisite classes on START triage and incident communications at a local EMS agency.
 Details, at this time, are not available.

 Penn State Branch Campus Flood Mapping

 Pulling from the member backgrounds in geographic information systems, ClubEM will provide Penn State branch campuses with community flood maps.
 These maps will be developed using updated FEMA Flood Hazard data in an effort to provide each campus community with the necessary resources to respond to heavy rainfall events.

 Working in the Emergency Operations Center During THON Weekend: